 - Non-Combustible (no fire rating): Greater than 30 feet

-To learn more about flammable chemical storage buildings or to receive a free chemical storage consultation call 1-800-233-1480 or contact US Chemical Storage online.
+Keep your workplace and personnel safe when handling and storing oil and other flammable liquids.
+To learn more about flammable chemical storage buildings or receive a free chemical storage quote, call 1-800-233-1480 or visit us online.